nclskfm/nclskfm/README.md

 ## Hi there 👋

-### Joke of the day (Fri Dec 06 2024)
+### Joke of the day (Sat Dec 07 2024)
 <!-- joke -->
->Scientifically speaking, it is impossible to charge Chuck Norris with 'obstruction of justice.'
-This is because even Chuck Norris cannot be in two places at the same time.
+>The Chuck Norris military unit was not used in the game Civilization 4, because a single Chuck Norris could defeat the entire combined nations of the world in one turn.
 <!-- /joke -->

-*Last update: Fri, 06 Dec 2024 00:55:30 GMT*
+*Last update: Sat, 07 Dec 2024 00:55:05 GMT*

 [![Update joke](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml/badge.svg)](https://github.com/nclskfm/nclskfm/actions/workflows/joke.yml)